mstrlaw/mstrlaw/src/posts/2021-12-24-facebook-aspirational-government.md

 ## Catering to Power

 Facing continuous pressure from governments and institutions, Twitter was the first of the Big Tech companies that decided to ban political ads² altogether from its platform.
 Google followed suit³ with a similar approach and restricted targeted ads at people based on their political leanings.

+Facebook went ahead and did nothing of the sort.

+Not only did the company said no restrictions would apply to political targeting, the company doubled down saying it wouldn’t do any sort of fact checking whatsoever⁴.
+In a speech at Georgetown University, Mark Zuckerberg said “People having the power to express themselves at scale is a new kind of force in the world\[…]”, conveniently not highlighting that some have a greater opportunity to propagate their message, provided they pay for that privilege.

+Facebook understands that maintaining its dominant position on the long term goes beyond maintaining its current revenue flow.
+Its aim is to avoid being subject to government scrutiny, potential fines but most importantly real regulation.

+The best strategy lays in aligning and playing along with current political powers.

+While Twitter finally stepped up and started fact-checking and labeling Donald Trump’s tweets, Facebook allowed for his inflammatory rhetoric to remain available and distributable on the platform.